Disciplinary Policy

 7.1 Arranging an Appeal

-The Chairman of the original Panel and the employee or their representative will, where possible, agree papers for submission to the appeal 5 days prior to the hearing.
+The Chair of the original Panel and the employee or their representative will, where possible, agree papers for submission to the appeal 5 days prior to the hearing.

 7.2 Conducting an Appeal Hearing